dpkpandey/Quantum-Sort-Tracker/README.md

 ## License

-Contact author for further information, however it is free for any kind of use without any warrenty.
+Contact author for further information, however it has MIT license and free for any kind of use without any warrenty.